YUZI22/Simplecalc/README.md

 and then do:

 `"chmod +x SimpleCalc"`

+Our main goal is to be open source and free, forever.

 ## Other Ideas
 These are the ideas we have for the future of the simple* line of applications: